PreetiPatil317/smart-tracker/README.md

- ## Smart Service Tracker
+# 🌐 Smart Service Tracker
-Transparent, Fast & Effortless Public Service Request Tracking
+### Transparent, Fast & Effortless Public Service Request Tracking

-A real-world inspired solution for bank service delays and citizen grievances.
+*A real-world inspired solution to streamline bank customer service operations*

+---

-## Overview
+## 📌 Overview

-Smart Service Tracker is a web-based portal designed to help customers track their service requests in real-time.
+Smart Service Tracker is a web-based system that allows **bank customers** to submit service requests and track their status in real-time—just like tracking a courier package.

-Inspired by real problems faced in banks—long waiting times, no updates, confusion, and frustration—this system bridges the transparency gap between customers and service officers.
+This system solves major problems customers face in banks such as:

+- No updates after submitting a service request
+- Repeated visits just to ask “Has my request been processed?”
+- Officers manually searching files
+- Delays due to poor tracking or staff overload

-This project was developed by Team InitX (Preeti Patil & G Deepika) for the CodeFlash Hackathon (KLE Institute of Technology).
+This project was developed by **Team InitX (Preeti Patil & G Deepika)** for the **CodeFlash Hackathon – KLE Institute of Technology**, inspired by real interactions observed in banks.

+---

-## Problem We Identified
+## 🧩 Problem We Identified

-While preparing for the hackathon, we didn’t choose a random problem statement.
+While preparing for the hackathon, we didn’t pick a random problem statement.
-Instead, we asked ourselves:
+We asked ourselves:

 👉 “What problems do people actually face in banks today?”

 After observing real customers and our own experiences, we found:

-❗ Customers submit requests (ATM updates, address change, cheque book issuing) but get no updates

-❗ People keep visiting the bank repeatedly just to ask “Has my request been processed?”

-❗ Officers manually search files to give updates

-❗ Deadlines are missed because requests are not tracked properly

-This showed a clear need for a transparent, trackable, and digital request system.

-## Our Solution

-Smart Service Tracker provides:

-## For Customers

-1 Easy registration & login

-2 Submit any service request (e.g., ATM update, cheque book issue, address change, DOB correction)

-3 Automatic token generation

-4 QR Code for quick tracking

-5 Real-time status updates

-6 Alerts for requests nearing deadlines

-7 Complete timeline/history of updates

- ## For Officers

-1 View unassigned requests

-2 Assign themselves to handle a request

-3 Update status (Received → In Progress → Completed)

-4 Add remarks

-5 Urgent requests highlighted & blinking

-6 Dashboard showing near-deadline requests first

- ## Key Features

-## Feature	Description
-1. Secure Login & Registration – Separate login for customers and officers
-2. Request Creation – Customers can submit service requests with optional documents
-3. Unique Token – Each request gets a unique token (like a bank receipt number)
-4. QR Code Tracking – Scan to instantly open the tracking page
-5. Deadline Alerts – Urgent requests shown in red and blinking
-6. Officer Dashboard – Clear segregation of assigned & unassigned requests
-7. Real-Time Updates – Status timeline visible to customer
-8. File Uploads – Customers can attach documents (optional)
-9. Tech Stack Used

-## Frontend

-1 HTML

-2 CSS (Glassmorphism UI)

-3 JavaScript

-4 Bootstrap

-## Backend

-1 PHP

-2 MySQL

-## XAMPP Server

-## Other Tools

-1 Git & GitHub

-2 QR Code Generator API

-3 Sessions for authentication
+❗ Customers submit requests (ATM updates, cheque book issue, address change etc.) but get **no updates**
+❗ People repeatedly visit the bank just to ask **“What is the status?”**
+❗ Officers manually search physical files to find customer requests
+❗ Deadlines are missed because requests are **not tracked properly**
+❗ No transparent communication between customers & officers

+This clearly showed the need for a **transparent, trackable, and digital service-request system**.

+---

+## 🚀 Our Solution

+Smart Service Tracker bridges the communication gap between customers and officers through a clean, fast, real-time tracking portal.

+### **For Customers**

+1. Easy registration & login
+2. Submit any service request (ATM update, cheque book issue, address change, DOB correction, etc.)
+3. Automatic unique token generation (like bank receipt number)
+4. QR Code for quick tracking
+5. Real-time updates
+6. Alerts for requests nearing deadlines
+7. Complete timeline/history of updates

+### **For Officers**

+1. View all unassigned requests
+2. Assign requests to themselves
+3. Update status (Received → In Progress → Completed)
+4. Add remarks
+5. Urgent requests auto-highlight & blink
+6. Dashboard that shows near-deadline requests first

+---

+## ⭐ Key Features

+### **Feature Description**

+1. **Secure Login & Registration** – Separate login for customers and officers
+2. **Request Creation** – Customers can submit service requests with optional documents
+3. **Unique Token** – Every request gets a unique ID
+4. **QR Code Tracking** – Scan to instantly open the tracking page
+5. **Deadline Alerts** – Urgent requests blink & turn red
+6. **Officer Panel** – Clean segregation of assigned/unassigned requests
+7. **Real-Time Timeline** – Customer sees all updates instantly
+8. **File Uploads** – Optional document attachments
+9. **Modern UI** – Glassmorphism design for smooth visual experience

+---

+## 🏗️ Tech Stack Used

+### **Frontend**
+- HTML
+- CSS (Glassmorphism UI)
+- JavaScript
+- Bootstrap

+### **Backend**
+- PHP
+- MySQL

+### **Server**
+- XAMPP

+### **Other Tools**
+- Git & GitHub
+- QR Code Generator
+- VS Code

+---